“In order to heal we must first forgive… and sometimes the person we must forgive is ourselves.” ~ Mila Bron

 He grabbed the keys to the car and walked towards the garage.
 Most of the cars were covered up, except for the few he used regularly.
 Even with the cover on he could distinguish the silhouette of the Jaguar.
 He lifted the cover off and walked towards the drivers door while running his hand across the smooth metallic body.

 Lewis couldn’t really believe he was doing this.
 One part of him wanted to have this car demolished and turned into scrap, but he took a step to be brave and make peace with his past.
-With a big step of courage he unlocked it and got in.
-As he closed the door, it felt very nostalgic, the car smelt the same, the leather steering wheel still felt really good on his hands, as it always did.
+With a big step of courage he pulled open the handle, opened the door and got in.
+As he closed the door, it felt very nostalgic, the car smelt the same, the leather upholstery felt the same, the steering wheel still felt really good on his hands, as it always did.
 He started up the engine, the sound was majestic and deep down he had missed the sound of that roaring 12 cylinder engine.

 Once he took the car out, he closed the garage door behind him and just as he was about to drive onto the main road he stopped, just to recollect his thoughts.
 He looked to his left where Anna used to sit, and Lewis smiled for the first time in months, with a tear in his eye.
 As he put the car into the first gear and started moving, he felt like crying all over again, he hadn’t cried since the funeral.
 But he didn’t try to stop the tears.
 He let it all out, holding the steering wheel with one hand and wiping his eyes with the other.